outdreamer/build-a-cure/docs/example_output/test_cases.md

 		- Azoles inhibit conversion of lanosterol to ergosterol by inhibition of lanosterol 14-alpha demethylase

+4. anti-inflammatory

+	- nsaids (aspirin)
+	- Antileukotrienes
+	- Immune selective anti-inflammatory derivatives (ImSAIDs)
+	- essential oils: eugenol, eucalyptol, menthone, and menthol
+	- curcumin
+	- phenols
+		- oleocanthal from olive oil (acts similarly to ibuprofen)
+		- flavonoids
+	- vitamins:
+		- vitamin e
+		- selenium
+	- enzymes:
+		- bromelain from pineapples (Ananas comosus)
+		- betaine
+		- batalaines
+	- Cannabichromene, a cannabinoid, also has anti-inflammatory effect
+	- Honokiol from Magnolia inhibits platelet aggregation, and works as an inverse agonist at the CB2 receptor
+	- Black seed (Nigella sativa) has shown anti-inflammatory effect due to its high thymoquinone content
+	- St. John's wort's chief constituent, hyperforin, has been found to be a potent COX-1 and 5-LO inhibitor, with anti-inflammatory effect several fold that of aspirin
+ 	- fruits & vegetables, nuts, seeds
+ 	- oily fish (which contain higher levels of omega-3 fatty acids)
+ 	- spices: ginger, garlic and cayenne
+ 	- exercise
+ 	- interactions:
+ 		- garlic & nsaids (contradictory blood-thinning effects)
+ 		- high dose of omega 6 interferes with: cyclooxygenase 1 inhibitors, cyclooxygenase 2 inhibitors, antileukotrienes, nsaids
+ 		- nsaids & alcohol
+ 		- nsaids & cytokine derivatives (found in SSRI antidepressants)

+5. stimulate immune system

+	- melatonin
+	- algae
+	- vitamin d
+	- eha/dha
+	- turmeric/curcurmin
+	- glutamine
+	- probiotics
+	- Folic acid, vitamin B 6, riboflavin and thiamin are particularly important to the proper functioning of t-cells and their quantity

 6. lifespan extension/anti-aging

 	- carnosine prevents aging by preventing glycation